SchweizerischeBundesbahnen/journey-service/Developer-Manual.md

 3. Be aware of known bugs we fixed: [OffsetDateTime problem](https://code.sbb.ch/projects/KI_FAHRPLAN/repos/journey-service/commits/312479191d4d500922a533fbdd4e357d7d139e21), [Encoding](https://code.sbb.ch/projects/KI_FAHRPLAN/repos/journey-service/commits/b7934e8c54ef2c83b7a9a8d03d38ff0a78697b4d)

 ## API Doc
-All Services (short abstract, parameters, models) are documented directly by swagger-annotations, therefore the documentation below is reduced to the max and is hopefully not really necessary for v2 APIs in most cases.
+All Services (short abstract, request-parameters, response-models) are documented directly by swagger-annotations, therefore the documentation below is reduced to the max and is hopefully not really necessary for v2 API understanding in most cases.

 ### Choosing the right service definition
-Select the version of J-S REST-API: currently v2
+Select the version of J-S REST-API: currently **v2**

 Remark:

-if accessing by APIM, some APIs may not be visible or accessable, especially those who are meant for Intranet SBB users only.
+* If accessing by APIM, some APIs may not be visible (compared to SBB internal access) or accessable (based on your "plan per API").

 ![Version JSON-definition](J-S_version.png)